 All adults working with children have a responsibility to protect children.

-At Drumbeat School, there are, however key people within school who have specific responsibilities.
+At Drumbeat, there are, however key people within school who have specific responsibilities.

-Designated Safeguarding Leads Deputy Designated Safeguarding Leads Designated Governor for Safeguarding To attend safeguarding Level 3 refresher training every two years.
-(Minimum requirement).
-To attend safeguarding Level 3 refresher training every two years.
-To access refresher Child Protection training every year.
-To access refresher Child Protection training every year.
-Deliver annual staff training according to the needs To access refresher Child Protection training every year.
-During initial meeting Report to the governing body the number of cases (without names or details) of child protection issues in the school. of the team and/or in response to current practices.
-Liaise with class teachers, learning mentors and other with new pupils - make parents aware of safeguarding policy.
-Ensure safeguarding policy is reviewed annually.
-Monitor children on CP register and all 'live' concerns.
-To oversee procedures relating to allegations made against the Head Teacher. the child such as social care, Child and Adolescent Mental Health Services (CAMHS), Education Welfare Service and Receive current information for children on CP register weekly.
+Designated Safeguarding Deputy Designated Designated Governor Leads Safeguarding Leads for Safeguarding

+To attend safeguarding Level 3 To attend safeguarding To access refresher Child

+refresher training every two Level 3 refresher Protection training every

+years.
+(Minimum requirement). training every two years. year.

+To access refresher Child To access refresher Report to the governing

+Protection training every year.
+Child Protection training every year. body the number of cases (without names or details)

+Deliver annual staff of child protection issues

+training according to the needs During initial meeting in the school.

+of the team and/or in response with new pupils - make

+to current practices. parents aware of Ensure safeguarding

+safeguarding policy is reviewed

+Liaise with class teachers, policy. annually.

+learning mentors and other

+relevant staff to provide support Monitor children on CP To oversee procedures

+for the child in school. register and all 'live' relating to allegations

+concerns. made against the Head

+Liaise with agencies that support Teacher.

+the child such as social care, Receive current

+Child and Adolescent Mental information for children

+Health Services (CAMHS), on CP register weekly.

+Education Welfare Service and

 Educational Psychology service.
-Lead/ attend TAF
+Lead/ attend TAF meetings as necessary.

-Support or lead 'team around the family' (TAF) meetings and attend case conference reviews/core group meetings.
+Support or lead 'team around the

+family' (TAF) meetings and To maintain good

+attend case conference reviews/ relations with the school

+core group meetings. community to ensure effective support and

-Ensure the child protection policy is reviewed, updated and enforced every year.
+Ensure the child protection access to support.

+policy is reviewed, updated and

+enforced every year.

-To meet weekly with the Deputy/Assistant Heads to discuss ongoing CP concerns.
+To meet weekly with the

+Deputy/Assistant Heads to

+discuss ongoing CP concerns.

-To meet half-termly with designated governor to discuss safeguarding.
+To meet termly with designated

+governor to discuss

+safeguarding.

-Ensure that relevant paperwork is copied and filed before being transferred to a pupil's new school.
+Ensure that relevant paperwork

+is copied and filed before being

+transferred to a pupil's new

+school within 5 days.

-Promote educational outcomes by sharing about welfare, safeguarding and child protection issues information regarding vulnerable children with teachers and leadership staff.
+Promote educational outcomes

+by sharing about welfare,

+safeguarding and child

+protection issues information

+regarding vulnerable children

+with teachers and leadership

+staff.